Chart Color Schemes

 Educational outcomes in Armadale - Wungong - Brookdale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (31.7%).
+Bachelor degrees are most common at 10.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 31.7%.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education